Mental health of Jesus: Opinions challenging the sanity of Jesus

+The American theologian and psychologist of religion Donald Capps, in his book Jesus: A Psychological Biography (1989, 2000), diagnosed Jesus as a utopian-melancholic person due to his presumed illegitimacy and lack of adoption by Joseph.
+According to him, due to a deep sense of personal desecration and rejection, baptism in the Jordan was for Jesus an act of "fictive adoption" by God, and then he could not wait for the coming of the kingdom of God.
+The author suggests that Jesus' suicidal tendencies and his entry into a situation leading to execution are part of the psychological pattern of suicidal behavior among melancholic people.

-The American theologian and psychologist of religion Donald Capps, in his book Jesus: A Psychological Biography (1989, 2000), diagnosed Jesus as a utopian-melancholic personality (he looked forward to a coming kingdom of God) with suicidal tendencies.
-New Testament scholar Andrew Jacob Mattill Jr., in his essay contained in The Book Your Church Doesn't Want You To Read (1993), draws attention to the ever-increasing megalomania of "John's Jesus" (described in the Gospel of John 6:29, 35, 38, 40, 47-58; 7:38; 8:12; 11:25-26; 14:6, 13-14), and concludes:
+New Testament scholar Andrew Jacob Mattill Jr., in his essay contained in The Book Your Church Doesn't Want You To Read (1993), draws attention to the ever-increasing megalomania of "John's Jesus" (described in the Gospel of John 6:29, 35, 38, 40, 47–58; 7:38; 8:12; 11:25–26; 14:6, 13–14), and concludes:

 The more trust one puts in the Fourth Gospel's portrait of Jesus the more difficult it is to defend the sanity of Jesus.

 The English psychiatrist Anthony Storr in his final book Feet of Clay; Saints, Sinners, and Madmen: A Study of Gurus (1996) suggested that there are psychological similarities between crazy "messiahs" such as Jim Jones and David Koresh and respected religious leaders including Jesus.
 (Note: As does neuroendocrinology researcher Robert Sapolsky.)
 Storr tracks typical patterns, often involving psychotic disorders that shape the development of the guru.
 His study is an attempt to look at Jesus as one of many gurus.
 Storr agrees with most scholars of historical Jesus, who are inclined to the hypothesis of Jesus as apocalyptic prophet:

 It seems inescapable that Jesus did share the apocalyptic view that God's final conquest of evil was at hand and that God's kingdom would be established upon earth in the near future.

-Storr recognises Jesus' many similarities to other gurus.
-It was, for example, going through a period of internal conflict during his fasting in the desert.
+Storr recognises Jesus' many similarities to other gurus, for example, going through a period of internal conflict during his fasting in the desert.
 According to Storr, if Jesus really considered himself a deputy for God and believed that one day he would come down from heaven to rule, he was very similar to the gurus whom he had previously described as preachers of delusions possessed by mania of greatness.
 He notes that Jesus was not ideal in family life (Mark 3:31–35, Mark 13:12–13).
 Gurus often remain indifferent to family ties.
 Other similarities, according to Storr, include Jesus' faith in receiving a special revelation from God and a tendency to elitism, in the sense that Jesus believed that he had been specially marked by God.

 American neuroendocrinology researcher Robert Sapolsky in his essay included in the book The Trouble with Testosterone: and Other Essays on the Biology of the Human Predicament (1997, 1998) suggests the occurrence of schizotypal ("half-crazy", p.
 248) behavior and metamagical thinking in shamans, Jesus and other charismatic religious leaders: